anfelipecb/ecommerce_event_driven/README.md

 # Event-Driven Order Processing

 Order processing system built on an event-driven microservices architecture.
-Three independent services -- Inventory, Payment, and Shipment -- communicate through **Redis Streams** instead of calling each other directly.
+Three independent services (Inventory, Payment, and Shipment) communicate through **Redis Streams** instead of calling each other directly.
 A React frontend shows the event chain in real time.

 ## Why Event-Driven for E-Commerce?

 In a traditional (synchronous) order processing system, the gateway would call Inventory, wait for a response, then call Payment, wait again, then call Shipment.
 Every service is chained through direct HTTP calls.
-If Shipment is slow or down, the entire order request hangs or fails -- one broken link kills the whole chain.
+If Shipment is slow or down, the entire order request hangs or fails because one broken link kills the whole chain.

 With event-driven architecture, the gateway publishes the order to a stream and immediately responds to the user.
 Each service picks up work at its own pace from the message broker.
 This matters in e-commerce because:

 - **Spikes are absorbed, not rejected.** During a flash sale, thousands of orders hit the gateway.
 Instead of overwhelming downstream services with synchronous calls, orders queue up in Redis Streams and services consume them as fast as they can.
 No dropped requests, no timeouts.
 - **Failures are isolated.** If the Shipment service crashes, orders still get placed and paid.
 The shipment events wait in Redis until the service recovers.
 In a synchronous system, the entire checkout would fail.
 - **Services scale independently.** Payment processing is slower than inventory checks.
-With events, you can run 3 Payment containers and 1 Inventory container -- each scales based on its own bottleneck, not the bottleneck of the slowest service in the chain.
+With events, you can run 3 Payment containers and 1 Inventory container so each scales based on its own bottleneck, not the bottleneck of the slowest service in the chain.

 ### How This Improves CI/CD